containers/quadlet/docs/Fileformat.md

 * `HostUser=`

-  The (numeric) host uid to run the container as.
+  The host uid (numeric or a usernam) to run the container as.
 If this differs from the uid in `User` then user namespaces are used to map the ids.

 * `Group=`